asesli/Demo/README.md

-# Demo
+#Demo

-CameraMonkey      - Onset Data <-> Internal database such as ShotGrid or Ftrack
+CameraMonkey      - A standalone python app to connect the data gathered on set to an internal database such as ShotGrid or Ftrack

 Dashboard         - Fully customizable interface for interacting with ShotGrid for artists